-Open Year-round.
+Open year-round.
 Interpreters are on-site daily in July and August.
-Guided tours are offered once a month, June through October; call 518-834-9328 for tour information. www.aarch.org
+Guided tours are offered once a month, June through October.
+Call (518) 834-9328 for tour information, or visit our website.

-Over 45 buildings make up the entire complex which encompasses 12,900-acres, few other Adirondack Great Camps feature as many buildings and property, and offer such outstanding examples of rustic architecture.
-Visitors to the main lodge on Newcomb Lake must hike, ski, or ride five miles through the woods from the Gate Lodge parking area.
-(Motorized vehicles are not allowed.)
+Over 45 buildings make up the entire complex, which encompasses 12,900 acres.
+Few other Adirondack Great Camps feature as many buildings and property, and offer such outstanding examples of rustic architecture.
+Visitors to the main lodge on Newcomb Lake must hike, ski, or ride 5 miles through the woods from the Gate Lodge parking area.
+Motorized vehicles are not allowed.

 The main lodge was constructed from 1,500 native spruce trees in 1893.
 Other buildings include a boathouse, lakeside studio, gatehouse, and a farm that supplied the camp with milk, meat, and eggs.
 There are no furnishings; the architecture is the highlight.
 The setting is gorgeous and a little bit eerie.
 The state's largest manhunt was conducted here in the early 1970s, when the camp owner's grandson disappeared in the woods and was never found.